-Treaty 2 Territory – There are nine (9) local Nations who made Treaty 2 with fifteen (15) other First Nations who also reside in the Territory set out in the Treaty 2 territory: two (2) of them entered into Treaty 1, three (3) Dakota First Nations, eight(8) Treaty 4 First Nations and two (2) Treaty 5.
+Treaty 2 Territory – There are nine (9) local Nations who made Treaty 2 with fifteen (15) other Local Nations who also reside in the Territory set out in the Treaty 2 territory: two (2) of them entered into Treaty 1, three (3) Dakota First Nations, eight(8) Treaty 4 Nations and two (2) Treaty 5.
 Additionally five (5) sit on the border on the Eastside of Lake Winnipeg.

 WHERE IS TREATY 2 TERRITORY?

 Treaty 2 extends north from the mouth of the Winnipeg River up the east shore of Lake Winnipeg, west across that Lake to Lake Manitoba and following its north shore across the centre and southwest of Manitoba, at Waterhen Lake further west across Lake Winnipegosis and then south along the Shell River to the Assiniboine, to the Moose Mountains in southeastern Saskatchewan.

 From there it goes south to the U.S./Canada border and then back east over to the beginning of Treaty 1 Territory.
 Treaty 2 Territory lies to the west and north of Treaty 1.The Treaty 2 territory includes 8,676,828 hectares of land (21.440 million acres).
 Included within are Riding Mountain, Duck Mountain, Turtle Mountain, Hecla/ Grindstone, and Moose Mountain.

 ANISHINAABE AGOWIDIIWINAN – TREATY 2